|

 only the Friedel pair h k l and -h -k -l will be merged.

-Expand HKL
+Expand HKL will

 expand the current list to a complete list (half of reciprocal space) according to the